johnfedoruk/bangular/aio/content/guide/user-input.md

 **This won't work at all unless you bind to an event**.

-Angular updates the bindings (and therefore the screen) only if the app does something in response to asynchronous events, such as keystrokes.
+Bangular updates the bindings (and therefore the screen) only if the app does something in response to asynchronous events, such as keystrokes.
 This example code binds the `keyup` event to the number 0, the shortest template statement possible.
-While the statement does nothing useful, it satisfies Angular's requirement so that Angular will update the screen.
+While the statement does nothing useful, it satisfies Bangular's requirement so that Bangular will update the screen.

 </div>